smourier/Img2Pdf/README.md

 # Img2Pdf
-Creates directories that contains image into PDF that contains the same images
+A small utility to create a PDF from images contained in a directory.